-When it comes to dynamics, mastering engineers can only work with the information that’s given to them.
-If you send a mix that had a hard limiter on the mix bus, reducing the dynamic range by 8 dB for example, that’s 8dB that the mastering engineer will never see.
-That’s information you have shaved off the top of the dynamic range of your audio prior to sending to mastering.
-By doing this, the mastering engineer’s job is 8dB harder or closer to impossible.
+When it comes to dynamics, mastering engineers can only work with the information that's given to them.
+If you send a mix that had a brick-wall limiter on the mix bus, reducing the dynamics by 8 dB, that's 8dB that the mastering engineer will never see.

 Let me paint you another picture.
 If you use a limiter and reduce the dynamics to 10dB (very low for a whole song) but it has ‘headroom’ because you simply turned it down post-limiting, then that completely misses the point.

 1dB of headroom but full dynamic range (no limiter)

 6dB of headroom but heavily squashed dynamics (limiter on mix bus)